dahak-metagenomics/dahak/docs/quickstart.md

 to be set, to bind-mount a local directory into the container.

 The user should use build targets.
-Each workflow's build targets and details are listed on the respective workflow's Snakkemake Rules" page.
+Each workflow's build targets and details are listed on the respective workflow's Snakemake Rules" page.

 All together, commands to run Dahak workflows will look like this: